 These instructions have been written for the benefit of those who have obtained a PC board and components from FAR Circuits for my digital setting circles interface circuit.
 The remaining parts needed for this kit are inexpensive and are readily available from a variety of sources.
 If you have any electronic construction experience at all, you should find this interface to be easy to build.
-If you have questions or problems, please leave a comment below and I’ll help as best as I can.

 See my software page for a list of software packages known to work with my interface.